MatheusCPimentel/frontend-test-rain/README.md

 - Toggle to show only favorite Pokémon.
 - Responsive design for desktop, tablet, and mobile screens.
 - Skeleton loading placeholders while fetching data.
-- A login page is already implemented, designed to handle authentication.
-Currently, it uses a mock token that is stored in localStorage on first log in, but it's ready to be extended with backend functionality.
-For now, just type a valid e-mail and a valid password and you'll be logged in on `Login` button click.
+- A login page is already implemented and designed to handle authentication.
+Currently, it uses a mock token that is stored in localStorage upon login.
+To log in, simply enter any valid e-mail format (e.g., `example@test.com`) and any password that meets basic validation criteria (e.g., at least 6 characters).
+After clicking the Login button, you'll be logged in.

 ---